Professionalism in the speech of people of different professions

 III.
 Educational goals:

-1. educate attention to the world around;
+1. cultivate attention to the surrounding world;

-Lesson equipment:board, textbook
+Lesson equipment:decorated board, textbook

 (T. A. Ladyzhenskaya), cards with text, dictionaries (spelling, explanatory).